deckhouse/virtualization/docs/internal/cpu_model_type_discovery.md

 need to investigate).

 The current approach is to use qemu64 model for Discovery and Features types.
 This model contains a small set of features and migration works well.
-Changed from kvm64 to qemu64 to improve compatibility with AMD CPUs.
+(We choose qemu64 over the kvm64 because of better compatibility with AMD CPUs).

 ## Solution